MaxTru/deploy-to-camunda-cloud-gha/README.md

 ## Compatibility

 This action is compatible with [Camunda 8.6+ SaaS](https://docs.camunda.io/docs/guides/).
+It is using the [`deployments` API](https://docs.camunda.io/docs/apis-tools/camunda-api-rest/specifications/deploy-resources/).

 It is currently not set-up for self-managed deployments (but that can be easily added if needed).